cda-tum/mmft-simulator/README.md

     "height": 1e-4
 }
 ```
-Examples of JSON definitions of networks can be found in the `examples` folder.
+Please, see the `examples` folder for examples of JSON definitions of networks for various simulations.

 **Simulation Definition**